anticipating and triumphing over

 For their part, the Wachowski Sisters again implicitly linked Bigelow to Trinity-played again by Moss-in their trimatic, twilit, allegorical and CGI enhanced films, THE MATRIX RELOADED (2003) and THE MATRIX REVOLUTIONS (2003), and had Trinity do her best to prevent the CGI enhanced blockbuster machines from destroying the last remnants of humanity on Earth-and in film art.
 As for Mark S. Johnson and the Marvel Bullpen, they implicitly linked the fearless Bigelow to equally fearless martial arts warrioress and super assassin, Elektra Natchios-created by Frank Miller for Marvel Comics, and played by Jennifer Garner-in the allegorical, CGI enhanced and implicitly Richard Kelly roasting super satirical film, DAREDEVIL (2003).
-A film and a warrioress that must have also impressed Rob Bowman, as he also implicitly linked Bigelow to Elektra-played again by Garner-and fused LA FEMME NIKITA with THE CROW like Besson in THE MESSENGER in his allegorical and CGI enhanced super satirical film, ELEKTRA (2005).
+A film and a warrioress that must have also impressed Rob Bowman, as he also implicitly linked Bigelow to Elektra-played again by Garner-in his allegorical and CGI enhanced super satirical film, ELEKTRA (2005).

 ‘Legend tells of a unique warrior…